sumit-prasad/sumit-prasad/README.template.md

 ### 👋 Hello! <br>
 My name is Sumit Prasad.
 I'm a self-taught web developer.
 I work mainly on web projects and sometimes in making softwares.
-I love to learn new things and you want to learn everyday.
+I love to learn new things and create useful projects.

 ---
 ## Skills